alxiang/docs/setup.md

 Run the project by clicking on the project name: "SocialNavSim"

+*Note that if you are unable to add the project, create a new project by clicking the "New" button, restart Unity Hub, and then try adding the project again*

 ### ROS Setup

 You can follow the [ROS Melodic Setup Guide](http://wiki.ros.org/melodic/Installation/Ubuntu) or use the [Docker Compose](#docker-setup) configuration below.